phetw/tagver/README.md

   base: '0.0.0',          // Initial version to increment when no version is found
   filter: '*',            // Semver filter to use.
 This will return the highest version based on the filter.
   preid: undefined,       // Preid to use when prerelease versions
-  branch: undefined       // Remote branch used to compare local changes against }
+  branch: undefined,       // Remote branch used to compare local changes against
+  includePrerelease: false // Include prerelease versions, when getting tags.
+This automatically gets set to true when bumping pre versions.
+}
 ```